PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Examples of execution

-Here, factors of the type $\left( \alpha \right)^{\mathbf{I}_i}_{x/y/z}$ represent pulses resonant with the $i$-th spin which make it rotate an angle $\alpha$ around the axis specified in the subscript; $U \left( 1/2J \right)$, on the other hand, stands for the free evolution of the system for a time duration of $1/2J$.
+Here, factors of the type $\left( \alpha \right)^{\mathbf{I}_i}_{x/y/z}$ represent pulses resonant with the $i$-th spin which make it rotate an angle $\alpha$ around the axis specified in the subscript. $U \left( 1/2J \right)$, on the other hand, stands for the free evolution of the system for a time duration of $1/2J$.
 We point out that in order to be able to perform selective rotations of one of the two spins, the nuclei's gyromagnetic ratios must be appreciably different, leading to well separated gyromagnetic frequencies $\nu_0^{(i)} = - (\gamma^{(i)}/2\pi) B_0$.

 We have carried out a simulation of this protocol starting from ideal pure input states.
-The outcomes match closely our expectations, \ie initial ket is flipped since control (second) qubit was in $\ket{1}$ initial state, as is shown in Figure \ref{NMRCNOTGate10}.
+The outcomes match closely our expectations, \ie the initial ket is flipped since the control (second) qubit was in the $\ket{1}$ initial state, as is shown in \mbox{Figure \ref{NMRCNOTGate10}}.